-Remember the old days, before software-defined storage (SDS) such as Cloud Volumes ONTAP (formerly ONTAP Cloud) was a reality?
+Remember the old days, before the cloud was a reality?

 Actually, this is the way NetApp started, building easy-to-use, purpose-built storage appliances, which were something like toasters.
 That’s why we called the company Network Appliance.

-Today, NetApp not only sells these FAS storage systems, but has extended the best storage OS in the industry to be used as virtual appliances (ONTAP Select) or as storage service with AWS or Azure (Cloud Volumes ONTAP).
+Today, NetApp not only sells these FAS storage systems, but has extended the best storage OS in the industry as a software-defined storage management platform for AWS, Google Cloud, or Azure in Cloud Volumes ONTAP.

 This offers great flexibility, easy consumption, a jump start into the cloud, and the possibility to run in the cloud more workloads that rely on traditional storage capabilities.